+I have an easy Ikea Besta hack for you today!
 When we rearranged our living room to capitalize on the lake view, we gave up our Besta wall unit.
-We had very carefully chosen the modular Besta pieces to fit the townhouse exactly but when we moved to the lakehouse, it worked well here too!
+We had very carefully chosen the modular Besta pieces to fit the townhouse exactly, but when we moved to the lakehouse it worked well here too!
 I loved the glass panels behind the TV because they looked like beach glass, and the tower of Besta cabinets (we splurged on glass shelves and doors) showcased my turquoise McCoy pottery collection beautifully.

-One day our hulking TV will get mounted above our (magically renovated) fireplace but, for now, we put baby in the corner.
+One day our hulking TV will get mounted above our fireplace (UPDATE: we did it – check out how to build a fireplace bump out to hang a TV right here), but for now we put baby in the corner.
 A TV in the corner of the living room is not as weird as I thought!
 Really, I barely notice it because the charcoal grey painted fireplace really disguises it.
-I have been dreaming about finding a TV cabinet that hides the television and, with the magic of a remote, lifts and reveals the TV only when we’re ready to binge watch Orange is the New Black.
+First, however, the Ikea Besta TV stand needed a little love.
+You can see in the photo it was looking very plain, which was fine, but the previous arrangement had also left holes in the top where the glass panels had attached.

 - Stubbarp Ikea adjustable Besta legs